-OCATED in southern Oregon, on the crest of the lofty Cascade Range, Crater Lake National Park has a high place among the Nation's most scenic wonderlands.
-It is a gem of rare excellence, possessing unity of form and color.
+Range, Crater Lake National Park has a high place among the Nation's most scenic wonderlands.
+It is a gem of rare excellence, an unsurpassed blend of scenic and scientific values.
 At Crater Lake visitors observe beauty in its truest sense and experience a profound inspirational appeal.
 Pervaded by an air of mystery, tranquillity now prevails where once unfathomable volcanic power was displayed.

 The lake rests in the very heart of a mighty mountain whose destruction resulted in the formation of a vast crater in which the waters accumulated.
-It is 6 miles wide, 2,000 feet deep, covers an area of 20 square miles, and has a circular shore line of 26 miles, with multicolored lava cliffs rising 500 to 2,000 feet above the lake.
+It is 6 miles wide, 2,000 feet deep, covers an area of 20 square miles, and has a circular shore line of 26 miles, with multi-colored lava cliffs rising 500 to 2,000 feet above the lake.

-Mountain trails lead to the summits of high points about the rim and down a thousand feet to the shores of a sea of silence.
+Trails lead to the summits of high points about the rim and down a thousand feet to the shores of the lake.
 At the water's edge motorboats and rowboats are available for those who wish to see more of the lake or try their hand at trout fishing.
-Daily boat trips are scheduled around the lake shore line and to Wizard Island, a perfect little crater jutting out of blue depths to a height of 763 feet.
-A motor drive extends around the crater edge for a distance of 35 miles, presenting scores of enthralling views of the scenic wonder.
+Daily boat trips are scheduled around the lake shore line and to Wizard Island, a perfect little crater rising out of blue depths to a height of 763 feet.
+A motor drive extends around the crater rim for a distance of 35 miles, presenting scores of enthralling views of the scenic wonder.
 The constantly changing color and the contrast of lava cliffs and blue water are beautiful beyond description.